cfdkang/cfdkang.github.io/README.md

   <img src="/assets/figures/Airplane2_vtol.png" width="350"/>
   <br/>
   <em>
     Figure.
-Numerical simulations for Hybrid RANS/LES of buffeting of a generic aircraft using home-grown FVM flow solver (left) and URANS of swirling-flow interaction of ducted-fan vane using Star-CCM+ (right).
-The ducted-fan vane is a system for thrust generation and roll & yaw maneuvering during hovering and transitional flight regimes.
+Numerical simulations with Hybrid RANS/LES turbulence model for aircraft buffeting predictions using home-grown FVM flow solver (left) and URANS of swirling-flow interaction for the ducted fan with vane (contour of axial-velocity distribution) using Star-CCM+ (right).
+The ducted fan with vane is a system for generating thrust and performing roll & yaw maneuvers of the unmanned VTOL aircraft during hovering and transitional flight operations.
   </em>
 </p>